Scrum, Kanban, or just Agile

 First things first, Kanban, Scrum aren’t equal to agile manifesto.
 They are agile software development frameworks.
-They suggests methodologies to apply agile principles.
-Agile manifesto is simple, clean and doesn’t enforce any methods.
-Let’s remember agile manifesto.
+The Agile Manifesto (http://agilemanifesto.org/) is simple, clean, and doesn’t enforce any methods.
+Letʼs remember the Agile Manifesto.

 Individuals and interactions over processes and tools